 Some states have supplementary finance that may be accessible for AP exams.
 This could lower the AP exam cost of $53 even more.
 Furthermore, your school or district might have its fee reduction guidelines or programs.

 Tip to find out precisely how much financial aid you are eligible for AP?

 Channels may vary according to the place you live but let us tell you that there are reasonably a few channels available to get funding for your AP tests.
 You could as well get the money from College Board, your state, or even from your school.

-The guidance counsellors at your school can help you in assess if you qualify for College Board’s fee reduction, in addition to this, they’ll tell you about any bonus funding programs your school or state might have.
-The guidance counselling office should have familiarity in helping students get funding for AP exams, especially if your school has a wide AP course selection.
+The guidance counselors at your school can help you assess if you qualify for College Board’s fee reduction, in addition to this, they’ll tell you about any bonus funding programs your school or state might have.
+The guidance counseling office should have familiarity in helping students get funding for AP exams, especially if your school has a wide AP course selection.

-Why does AP exam cost so much and is $94 Per Exam worth It?
+Why does the AP exam cost so much and is $94 Per Exam worth It?

 It is without any doubt that $94 for every exam is a whole lot of money!
 Even if you become eligible for College Board’s fee reduction, you could still be paying $53 per exam.
 So is the expense worth it?

 To answer that, it depends on if you pass the exam and how your score converts to college credit and/or admissions competitiveness.